protontypes/open-sustainable-technology/README.md

 - [Circuitscape](https://github.com/Circuitscape/Circuitscape.jl) - Modeling movement and gene flow of plants and animals, as well as identifying areas important for connectivity conservation.

 ### Wildfire

+> **What?** An uncontrolled and unplanned fire in natural areas such as a forest, grassland, brushland, or agricultural lands.

+> **How?** These tools help forecast, simulate, prepare for, manage, and recover from wildfires, and facilitate access to fire data and alerts.

 - [wildfire forecasting](https://github.com/ECMWFCode4Earth/wildfire-forecasting) - The project intends to reproduce the Fire Forecasting capabilities of GEFF using Deep Learning and develop further improvements in accuracy, geography and time scale through inclusion of additional variables or optimization of model architecture and hyperparameters.
 - [caliver](https://github.com/ecmwf/caliver) - CALIbration and VERification of gridded fire danger models.
 - [burnr](https://github.com/ltrr-arizona-edu/burnr) - Basic tools to analyze forest fire history data (e.g. FHX) in R.